vkharge/CKA/docs/02-Core-Concepts/20-Services-ClusterIP.md

 ## ClusterIP
 - In this case the service creates a **`Virtual IP`** inside the cluster to enable communication between different services such as a set of frontend servers to a set of backend servers.

     ![srvc1](../../images/srvc1.PNG)

 #### What is a right way to establish connectivity between these services or tiers
 - A kubernetes service can help us group the pods together and provide a single interface to access the pod in a group.

+- This enables us to easily and effectively deploy a microservices based application on kubernetes cluster.

+- Each layer can now scale or move as required without impacting communication between the various services.

+- Each service gets an name and IP address assigned to it inside the cluster and that is the name that should be used by other pods to access the service.

   ![srvc2](../../images/srvc2.PNG)